sherryxiaoyizhu/yelp-camp/README.md

 # YelpCamp

-YelpCamp is a full-stack web-based application that I made with RESTful routing and a non-relational database, which posts crowd-sourced reviews and photos about local campgrounds.
+[YelpCamp](https://webdev-yelpcamp-sherry-xzhu.herokuapp.com/) is a full-stack web-based application that I made with RESTful routing and a non-relational database, which posts crowd-sourced reviews and photos about local campgrounds.

-#### Try out the Demo App features [here](https://webdev-yelpcamp-sherry-xzhu.herokuapp.com/)!

 ### Stack

 Node.js, Express.js, MongoDB

 ### Features